Skip to contents

 Overview

-We have provided four additions to the RStudio Addins menu: “Tutorial Code Exercise”, “Tutorial Written Exercise (with Answer)”, “Tutorial Written Exercise (no Answer)” and “Format Tutorial Chunk Labels.”
+We have provided four additions to the RStudio Addins menu: “Tutorial Code Exercise”, “Tutorial Written Exercise (no Answer)”, “Tutorial Written Exercise (with Answer)” and “Format Tutorial Chunk Labels.”
 The first three each insert the skeleton for the next exercise in a tutorial, featuring all the key component parts.
-We even takes a guess at the correct exercise number.
+We even take a guess at the correct exercise number.
 The “Format Tutorial Chunk Labels” addin is the most useful.
 Always run it before testing your tutorial.
 It ensures that all the exercises are sequentially numbered and that all the code chunk names are correct and unique.

 You can find the addins in the “Addins” tab on the top Rstudio toolbar.
 Make sure that your cursor is located at the point in your Rmd at which you want to insert the new exercise.